jonathanKingston/jotter/source/_posts/2014-03-05-making-a-performance.markdown

 ## Don't over optimise to early

-A common trend I see more in JavaScript than in any other language is to over optimise every line of code.
+A common trend I see more in JavaScript, than in any other language is to over optimise every line of code.
-This comes in two flavours:
+This comes many flavours but the two most common are:
--    Optimising to the most least lines of code
+-    Optimising to the least lines of code
 -    Optimising to code to be most performant

 ## Performant code

 Scope of the project is really important here, if we were making an in-browser game then there may be justification to getting the most optimal code for the browser.

 Most websites, **do not** require the level of interaction that developers expect to warrant optimising for the computer.

-Having code that can be diagnosed easier is smaller isolated components is much easier to improve performance when it is needed in a much safer manner.
+Having code that can be diagnosed easier in smaller isolated components, is much easier to improve performance in a much safer manner, when the performance is needed.

 Over optimising early looks a lot like this:

 ```